-Philippa Lyons, Chief Executive of the Berks, Bucks & Oxon Wildlife Trust (BBOWT) explains why a few words in your will can make a big difference for local wildlife.
+Philippa Lyons, former Chief Executive of the Berks, Bucks & Oxon Wildlife Trust (BBOWT) explains why a few words in your will can make a big difference for local wildlife.

 When I lean on a five-bar gate and look across a field of quaking grass, dotted with the dark-red pompoms of greater burnet and yellow rattle, I feel proud to be associated with such an enduring and uplifting cause.